vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 }
 [/block]

-[block:callout]
-{
-  "type": "danger",
-  "body": "Should the Feed not receive any new events in its queue for the time set in `messageRetentionPeriodInSeconds`, your configuration will be removed, and you will have to reconfigure it, using the [Feed configuration API call](https://developers.vtex.com/vtex-rest-api/reference/feed-v3#feedconfiguration) in order to continue to use the Feed.
+>❗ Should the Feed not receive any new events in its queue for the time set in `messageRetentionPeriodInSeconds`, your configuration will be removed, and you will have to reconfigure it, using the [Feed configuration API call](https://developers.vtex.com/vtex-rest-api/reference/feed-v3#feedconfiguration) in order to continue to use the Feed.
 So it is important to be mindful of the filter configuration you are using.
-You can check it at any time using the [Get feed configuration](https://developers.vtex.com/vtex-rest-api/reference/feed-v3#getfeedconfiguration) endpoint."
+You can check it at any time using the [Get feed configuration](https://developers.vtex.com/vtex-rest-api/reference/feed-v3#getfeedconfiguration) endpoint.
-}
-[/block]

 ## Feed readout